Find a Pest Control Professional

 Most spider bites are relatively harmless and may not cause any noticeable symptoms.
 In fact, some bites initially attributed to spiders can turn out to be bites from other bugs or insects, as well as even skin infections.
 If a spider bite does cause a reaction, these are the most common symptoms:

 Dangerous Spider Species

 Black widow spiders can be found throughout North America, but are most common in the southern and western areas of the United States.
 Male widows, like most spider species, are much smaller and generally less dangerous than the females.
-Widows tend to be non-aggressive, but will bite if the web is disturbed and the spider feels threatened.
+Widows tend to be non-aggressive, but this spider will bite if the web is disturbed and if it feels threatened.
 The more dangerous female is a dark colored spider and with a red hourglass marking on its belly.
 The bite feels like a pinprick, and at first may go unnoticed or seem rather minor, the black widow spider's venom is reported to be 15 times stronger than that of a rattlesnake.
 Early on there may be slight swelling and faint red marks.
 Within a few hours, though, intense pain and stiffness begin.
 Other signs and spider bite symptoms include: chills, fever, muscle cramps, and gastrointestinal symptoms such as nausea, vomiting and severe abdominal pain.
 Typically, black widow bites are less common, but more severe than brown recluse bites.
 That said, no one in the United States has died from a black widow spider bite in more than 10 years.